Industryswarm/blackrock/README.md

 ### Getting Started

-See {@tutorial getting-started} for a quick and easy guide to help you get started building with Blackrock.
+See the [Getting Started Tutorial](https://blackrock.industryswarm.com/docs/tutorial-getting-started.html "Getting Started Tutorial") for a quick and easy guide to help you get started building with Blackrock.

 <br/>